Articles By All

 Scoring is based on Athlon Sports default scoring which is 6 points for all TDs, .5 points per reception and 1 point PER 25 yards passing, 10 yards rushing/receiving and 40 return yards.

 Each week, Athlon Sports hopes to replicate the playoff committee’s work by asking some of college football’s top media members to vote on their top eight teams.
-The official playoff committee will release its rankings starting on Oct.
-28, but this poll will attempt to project how the playoff picture stacks up after each week until the end of the year.
+This poll will attempt to project how the playoff picture stacks up after each week until the end of the year.